mrjhonyvidal/mrjhonyvidal.github.io/hire-me.md

 Hi there,

 So, do you need a hand in launch your next big project online?
 I think I can help you.
-I’m a fullstack web and mobile developer with 7 years of experience developing intranet systems and websites.
+I’m a fullstack web and mobile developer
-I speak fluently portuguese, spanish and english.
+I speak portuguese, spanish and english.

 ![right-aligned-image](https://elephwebb.github.io/assets/images/golang_coder.gif){: .align-right height="250px" width="250px"}